 Cross-Posted from DeSmogBlog

 “Energy companies failed to list more than two out of every five fracked wells in eight U.S. states from April 11, 2011, when FracFocus began operating, through the end of last year,” wrote Bloomberg.
-“The gaps reveal shortcomings in the voluntary approach to transparency on the site, which has received funding from oil and gas trade groups and $1.5 million from the U.S. Department of Energy.”
+“The gaps reveal shortcomings in the voluntary approach to transparency on the site.”

 As we reported on DeSmogBlog in December 2012, FracFocus is a public relations front for the oil and gas industry: